Updated: May 16

 It allows an organization to identify emerging talent, whilst fostering a culture of growth and inclusive leadership at the top of the organization.

 Subscribe to the Kenroi Consulting Diversity blog and receive an email alert when we publish new content!

-Did you know: Our Managing Director is a Contributor on Forbes?
-Read her latest posts around leadership and diversity and inclusion.
+Did you know: Our Managing Director is a former Contributor on Forbes?
+Read her posts around leadership and diversity and inclusion.